go-component/go-watcher/README_EN.md

 English | [简体中文](README.md)

-`go-watcher` is a hot start tool of Golang code, can replace the `go run` command to execute any `main` entry programs, including parameters
+`go-watcher` is a hot restart tool of Golang code, can replace the `go run` command to execute any `main` entry programs, including parameters

 # Requirement
 ```shell